 |SO71118A||Introduction to Visual and Inventive Practice||30 CATS|

-This course is the core practical component of the MA Inventive and Visual Sociology.
+This module is the core practical component of the MA Inventive and Visual Sociology.
 A contextual introduction to inventive sociological methods, with one session on ‘materials’ and one on ‘drawing’, leads students into intensive practical workshops.
 You are introduced to still and video camera equipment, sound recorders and basic post-production software as well as sound and video editing software.

 Assessment: 3,500 word report on research process including diary samples and documentation of practical work.

 |SO71119A||Inventive Sociological Practice||30 CATS|

 This module aims to allow you to respond to a theme to create a visual, sensory or experimental object or media.
 It's based on a theme on which the whole class works.
 Themes will be chosen according to the specialisations and related to ongoing research projects of the teaching team.
 Indicative themes for the briefs are: Austerity, Disasters, Numbers.
 You will work alone or in pairs to create an inventive sociological object, which will be exhibited in a small exhibition at the end of term.
 The theme of the brief will change each year.